healygi/shop/README.md

 # GymGeeks

-GymGeeks is an all in one gym shop and online training hub.
-GymGeeks offers a wide variety of activewear, gym equipment and online classes.
-A user can select from a range of classes and buy a month subscription.
-With each subscription a GymGeek kit is included specifically crafted to each class.
-GymGeeks appeals to a wide variety of people - people who want to invest in good quailty active wear, people who want to buy gym equipment and people who want to join a gym but are too busy in their day-to-day lives - the option of an online digital-hub where one can exercise in the comfort of their own homes is becoming increasingly popular.
-Having the combination of shopping and training all from your home in this day an age is of massive interest.
+GymGeeks is an online gym shop for all your gym essentials - from gym equipment to activewear to supplements to exercise kits.
+A user can select from a wide range of gym equipment, activewear, supplements and exercise kits - that they can buy for themselves or gift to loved ones who loves to exercise.
+GymGeek kits are handcrafted specifically for individuals with different hobbies.
+For example, there is a running kit, boxercise kit etc to cater to a users specific interest.
+GymGeeks appeals to a wide variety of people - people who want to invest in good quailty active wear, people who want to buy gym equipment and people who want to gift their loved ones or themselves a fun active kit.

 # Features